 Provisional language is used throughout to make it clear were generalisations have been used ‘often’, ‘usually,’ ‘many’, ‘most’. ‘in rich homes’.
 Drawing attention to these words encourages children to begin to think like historians.

-In summary, an attractive and informative book which provides an engaging introduction to the history of architecture, style and fashion.
+In summary, Homes Through History is an attractive and informative book which provides an engaging introduction to the history of architecture, style and fashion.